LolitaDias/Web-Scraping-NASA-Mars-Mission-Analysis/README.md

 Use MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.

-* Start by converting your Jupyter notebook into a Python script called `scrape_mars.py` with a function called `scrape` that will execute all of your scraping code from above and return one Python dictionary containing all of the scraped data.
 ![final_app_part1.png](Images/final_app_part1.png)
 ![final_app_part2.png](Images/final_app_part2.png)